-From the classical proof of the ionization energy loss shown earlier the reader may have realized the reasons for expressing the energy loss in MeV cm/g.
-As we said the energy loss, expressed in units of MeV cm/g, depends very weakly on the type of medium.
+From the classical proof of the ionization energy loss shown earlier the reader may have realized the reasons for expressing the energy loss in MeV cm2/g.
+As we said the energy loss, expressed in units of MeV cm2/g, depends very weakly on the type of medium.
 However, to convert it to MeV/cm one has to take in to account how dense the material is because the Bethe-Bloch formula is given normalized to unit density.
 In other words a factor of density is missing which accounts for the number of electrons per unit volume for a given material.
 Hence in practice, although Fig. 3 refers to muons in copper, one can use it to compute energy loss in any other material by multiplying with the density of the material.

 Here is how one would use Fig. 3 or the Bethe-Bloch formula to calculate ionization energy loss.

-Example 1: Consider a beam of pions each with kinetic energy equal to 80 MeV going through a carbon block.
-Compute the energy loss per cm as well as the thickness of carbon required to stop them.
-The carbon density is 2.265 g/cm.
-Assume that the dominant energy loss mechanism is via ionization and ignore possible effects related to the strong interaction.
+Example 1: Consider a pion beam with kinetic energy 80 MeV going through carbon.
+Compute the energy loss per cm and the thickness of carbon required to stop them.
+The carbon density is 2.265 g/cm3.